kcl-lang/kcl-lang.io/versioned_docs/version-0.4.6/user_docs/getting-started/intro.md

 ## What is KCL?

-[Kusion Configuration Language (KCL)](https://github.com/KusionStack/KCLVM) is an open-source, constraint-based record and functional language.
-KCL improves the writing of numerous complex configurations, such as cloud-native scenarios, through its mature programming language technology and practice.
-It is dedicated to building better modularity, scalability, and stability around configurations, simpler logic writing, and easier to automate and integrate with homegrown systems.
+[Kusion Configuration Language (KCL)](https://github.com/KusionStack/KCLVM) is an open-source, constraint-based record and functional language that enhances the writing of complex configurations, including those for cloud-native scenarios.
+With its advanced programming language technology and practices, KCL is dedicated to promoting better modularity, scalability, and stability for configurations.
+It enables simpler logic writing and offers ease of automation APIs and integration with homegrown systems.

-When we deploy software systems, we do not think they are fixed.
-Evolving business requirements, infrastructure requirements, and other factors mean that systems are constantly changing.
-When we need to change the system behavior quickly, and the change process needs expensive and lengthy reconstruction and redeployment process, business code change is often not enough.
-Configuration can provide us with a low overhead way to change system functions.
-For example, we often write JSON or YAML files as shown below for our system configuration.
+When we deploy software systems, we don't consider them as static entities generally.
+Given the constantly evolving business and infrastructure requirements, these systems undergo constant transformations.
+Therefore, whenever we need to quickly alter the system behavior, relying solely on business code alterations may not suffice, especially if the change process necessitates expensive and time-consuming reconstruction and redeployment processes.
+In such scenarios, the configuration can offer us a cost-effective and efficient way to modify system functions.
+A common example of this is the use of JSON or YAML files for system configuration.

 + JSON configuration